ESDM Online

 Play not only brings smiles to children's faces but also helps them learn, feel good about themselves, and enjoy the interaction that comes from doing something with someone.
 Join me each month for Play of the Month to try with your child or the families whom you support in early intervention or other early childhood learning environment.

+We all have lonely socks lying around who have lost their partners due to the turmoil of the dryer.
+With a little creativity, these cast-aside socks can become a go-to toy!
 You can find a list of activity ideas here to help you discover what level of play your child or the children and families whom you support in early learning environment enjoy doing.

 Pay attention to what children like (or seem curious about) and follow their lead as long as you are a part of the action, too.
 Remember, the most important thing is for children to have fun doing this with you!
 Fun means engagement and that excites children's brains and bodies for meaningful learning to happen.